 - 5. Water Service Stubs by Length. - a.
-Water Service Pipe.
-Each type and size of water service pipe will be measured in linear feet along the centerline of the pipe. - b.
-Water Service Corporation.
-Each type and size of water service corporation will be counted. c.
-Water Service Curb Stop and Box. - Each type and size of water service curb stop and box will be counted.
+Water Service Pipe. - Payment will be the contract unit price per linear foot for each type and size of water service stub. b.
+Water Service Corporation. - Payment will be made at the contract unit price for each type and size of water service corporation. - c.
+Water Service Curb Stop and Box.
+Payment will be made at the contract unit price for each type and size of water service curb stop and box.

-2554.05, A, Pipe and Fittings.
+2554.05, B, Valves, Fire Hydrants, and Appurtenances.